ora-io/cle-cli/packages/zkgraph-cli/README.md

 ### Config Intellisense

-Since Vite ships with TypeScript typings, you can leverage your IDE's intellisense with jsdoc type hints:
+Since zkGraph ships with TypeScript typings, you can leverage your IDE's intellisense with jsdoc type hints:

 ```js
 /** @type {import('@hyperoracle/zkgraph-cli').UserConfig} */